 6. Are TOFEL/IELTS required for the international applications?

 As required by the university, international students must demonstrate their proficiency in the English language.
 International students are required to submit a score on the Test of English as a Foreign Language (TOEFL) or IELTS before they can be admitted to the university.
-A computer-based TOEFL score of 220 or 80 on the internet-based TOEFL (or equivalent score on the paper-based test) or 6.5 on the IELTS is required unless otherwise specified by the program.
+A computer-based TOEFL score of 80 on the internet-based TOEFL or 6.5 on the IELTS is required unless otherwise specified by the program.

 The exemption for the above language requirement are given to students who are from countries where English is the only official language, those who have earned a degree from a regionally accredited U.S. college or university, or those who have earned a degree from a country where English is the only official language or from a university at which English is the only official language of instruction.
 For details on your country’s required documents, included academic credentials and equivalency, please visit our Sample Country Requirements Page.

 7. Is that enough for the admission if minimal requirements are met?

 Meeting minimum UCF admission criteria does not guarantee program admission.
-Final admission is based on evaluation of the applicant’s abilities, past performance, recommendations, match of the program and faculty expertise to the applicant’s career/academic goals, and the applicant’s potential for completing the degree.
+Final admission is mainly based on evaluation of the applicant’s abilities, past academic performance, recommendations, match of the program and faculty expertise to the applicant’s career/academic goals, the applicant’s potential for completing the degree.

 8. How to apply the graduate teaching/graduate assistantship, tuition waiver and university fellowship?

-The program offers a limited number of graduate teaching/research assistantships for incoming full-time PhD and master students.
+The program offers a limited number of graduate teaching/research assistantship for incoming full-time PhD and master students.
 Every assistantship includes a full tuition waiver and paid health insurance.
 They are available on a competitive base and awarded based on academic merit, and most GTA/GRA are awarded to students in the PhD program starting from the fall semester.
 In the application, you should answer “Yes” for the question “Are you interested in an assistantship and/or fellowship? “.
-The program will nominate some students to the University fellowship, please the graduate fellowship website for more information.
-It is advised that students should apply as early as possible in order to be considered for the assistantships.
+The program will nominate some students to the University fellowship, visit the graduate fellowship website for more information.
+It is advised that students should apply as early as possible in order to be considered for the assistantship.